Inshore waters and strong winds

 - Visibility

-- Good, occasionally poor.
+- Good, occasionally poor at first in south.

 Rattray Head to Berwick upon Tweed (2)